NEWS & KNOWLEDGE

 We can find out some fantastic stuff with social media – from what happened to a great friend who emigrated, to how to bake the perfect lemon drizzle cake.
-In fact our researchers here at NOA make great use of social media as an important part of our desktop research into packaging market trends and subsequent packaging market analysis.
+In fact our researchers here at NOA make great use of social media as an important part of our desktop research into market trends and subsequent market analysis.

 The likes of WhatsApp, Instagram, Facebook and so on are a brilliant means of communicating and staying in touch.
 The downside is that, in marketing terms, social media is ‘sticky’.
 We can pop into Twitter or SnapChat for a “quick five minutes” and can find we don’t surface for the next five hours!

 So here is my question: before social media came along, how did you spend your time when you were given the gift of a day (or half-a- day, or a few spare minutes)?
 And in this new era of social media, can you still get that gift of a day?